-It’s also a time when employee communications teams use every tool they’ve got to ensure the important messages and announcements reach every employee at the right time.
-For benefits beginning in 2022, most organizations in the US will schedule their open enrollment period to last between two and four weeks, from November 1, 2021.
+It’s also a time when employee communications teams use every tool they’ve got to ensure that important messages and announcements reach every employee at the right time.
+For benefits beginning in 2024, most organizations in the US will schedule their open enrollment period to last between two and four weeks, from November 1, 2023.

 Keep your open enrollment announcement top of mind

-For those of you who have signed on to get our latest feature, Digital Signage, you have an extra tool that can be used in your locations where the intranet may not be easily accessible, such as warehouses and storage facilities.
-Pulling content from your intranet software and displaying it on video screens, along with an automatically generated QR code that users can scan to access the intranet content, means more eyes will see that important message and you can track the clickthrough rate.
+Pulling content from your intranet software and displaying it on screens, along with an automatically generated QR code that users can scan to access the intranet content, means more eyes will see that important message and you can track the clickthrough rate.

 One phrase no communicator likes to hear is, “No one told me about that.”
-Using Mandatory Reads for your open enrollment announcement gives you the ability to require action from your users, while providing you with data to follow up with line managers or department heads who can cascade communication within their teams, if necessary.
+Using Mandatory Reads for your open enrollment announcement gives you the ability to require action from your users, while providing you with data to follow up with line managers or department heads who can cascade communication within their teams.

 Tie it all together